omkai/java-library-program/README.md

 ### BORROWS
 To borrow a book to a user the librarian must know the ID of the user and the ID of the book, as well as the time interval for which the user wants to borrow the book. <br>
-Once input the borrow will show up in the table where there will be displayed the expected return date as well as the data about the book and the user. <br>
+Once input, the borrow will show up in the table where the expected return date as well as the data about the book and the user will be displayed. <br>
 If the user is returning a book the librarian can return the book in the RETURN part of the tab using the same data needed for borrowing except the time interval. <br>